Jake Walton

 8. She is your sister

-What I am not saying is don’t pursue, in fact if you like a girl you should pursue her, boldly and clearly without playing with her heart.
+What I am not saying is don’t pursue; in fact, if you like a girl, you should pursue her boldly and clearly without playing with her heart.
 But whether she says yes or no, whether you end up with her in marriage or not, if she is your sister in Christ, then leave her as a better person and closer to God for whoever she will end up with.
-I have failed many times but by the grace of God, I am getting better.
-Hopefully I can say that every year for the rest of my life.
+I have failed many times, but by the grace of God, I am getting better.
+Hopefully, I can say that every year for the rest of my life.
 She might not be your bride, but she will always be your sister.

 7. Invest the Gift

 It requires honesty.
 I can tell you right now that I will NEVER play basketball in the NBA.
 I can want to until the cows come home but that is not how I was gifted on multiple levels.
 It takes honesty with yourself and sometimes from others to objectively find out what those gifts are.
-Maybe you’ll be a rock star and have more fame and money then you’ll know what to do with?
-Or maybe, you’ll be an awesome small-town landscaper who is faithful to his church and loving towards his family.
+Maybe you’ll be a rock star and have more fame and money than you’ll know what to do with it.
+Or maybe you’ll be an awesome small-town landscaper who is faithful to his church and loving towards his family.
 One is not more important than the other.
 Each is special and unique in its own way.
 And for the record, a lot of rich and famous people don’t seem to have their lives together so there is a good chance that that’s not the answer to all your problems.
-God gave us gifts, learn them and then invest them!
+God gave us gifts, learn them, and then invest them!

 6. Leaders Are Readers

 Something over time began to hit me as I invested hours watching football and SportsCenter week after week…I was wasting my time.
 Now listen, I am not some critic of people who enjoy those things.
 I just realized that when my team won, they never sent me a check thanking me for caring about them or winning that victory with them.
 They never sent me an encouraging note or text telling me to “hang in there” on days I would let their losses literally ruin my evening.
-I was literally investing so much time for something that didn’t matter in the long run of my life’s development.
+I was investing so much time in something that didn’t matter in the long run of my life’s development.

 The more I thought about it, the more I realized that the people who used their lives well, who made a difference in the world for the things that do matter, wrote books.
-They shared their thoughts, ideas, opinions and stories with world.
+They shared their thoughts, ideas, opinions, and stories with the world.
 So, I started with things I actually cared about.
 Leadership.
 Coaching.
 Theology.
 Relationships.
 As I plowed through these books I noticed and still notice that I began to change for the better.

 IMG_0762.JPG